fenago/gitlab-ci-ansible-course/md/lab14_ansible.md

 Now try logging into the machine, with: "ssh 'frontend.example.com'" and check to make sure that only the key(s) you wanted were added.
 ```

+Note that `root` user password is **fenago**.
+Enter the password if you are prompted after running above command.

 With this complete, you should now be able to perform an Ansible
 ping command on the hosts you put in your inventory file.
 You will find